Tobias-Jonas-SLF/Lidar2Hemi/README.md

 % USAGE

-  adapt user settings as necessary run Lidar2Hemi from the command line of Matlab
+  adapt user settings as necessary, run Lidar2Hemi from the command line of Matlab

 % ADVISE